braathen/qv-webticket/README.md

 * TicketConfiguration.**Select** Dictionary<string, string>

-  To select initial values inside of the application something like this can be used... _new Dictionary<string, string> {{ "LB39", "Banana,Lime" }}_.
+  To select initial values inside of the application something like ``new Dictionary<string, string> {{ "LB39", "Banana,Lime" }}`` can be used.
 There is currently a limitation of making selections if one object, but multiple values may be selected.

 ### QlikView Configuration